Kumarasamy/Android-vSome-IP/README.md

 # Android-vSome-IP
 Porting  vSome-IP open source code for android platform

-#prerequisites
+# Dependencies

-1. Boost library
+# 1. Boost library

-Download the boost for android in below github link and follow the steps provided to build the libraries https://github.com/moritz-wundke/Boost-for-Android
+Download the boost for android in below github link and follow the steps provided in the same to build the libraries .

+https://github.com/moritz-wundke/Boost-for-Android